mizzmo/Maintainable_Software_With_Snake_Game/docs/initialNotes.md

 - Duplicated methods resulting in excessive code.

 ## Proposed Immidiate Changes.
-- Split out the code and assets into seperate folders.
+- Split out the code and main.resources into seperate folders.
 - Refactor code to account for this change.
 - Establish new naming and coding conventions to be implemented into this code.
 - Remove unneeded files and code snippets. (*Unused Files Etc.*)